SEIR-822/installfest-822/README.md

 5. Enter a title for your SSH key (you can call it whatever you want)

-6.  paste in your SSH key.
+6. Paste in your SSH key.
 It should be copied to your clipboard already!

     _Help!
 My SSH key is no longer copied to my clipboard_ (select your OS then run the below command in terminal)